fratorgano/advent_of_code_2023/README.md

 Bonus: since I'm following a game dev course I might do some days on C# and do a visualization using Unity! 🎮

+Update: I removed input file as requested by AoC creator, they should go into a folder "inputs" at the same level of the "crates" folder
+The name format for each input file must be "dayXX.txt"

 🏆 Goal: do as much as I can! 🏆

 ## ❄️ How to use ❄️